The Boogens: Reception

-On aggregator website Rotten Tomatoes, The Boogens holds a 33% approval rating, with a rating average of 4.7 based on nine reviews.
+On aggregator website Rotten Tomatoes, The Boogens holds a 25% approval rating, with a rating average of 4.7 based on eight reviews.

 TV Guide gave it 1 out of 5 stars, criticizing the film's incoherent plot.
 Dennis Schwartz of Ozus' World Movie Reviews gave the film a grade C+, stating, "At best, it's a so-so horror pic".

 Brett Gallman from Oh, the Horror! gave the film a positive review, writing, "A charming little homespun monster movie, it's a far cry from many of its gooey, splattery contemporaries, and it's armed with a solid cast that makes it personable in the absence of an abundance of on-screen carnage.
 All told, a pretty good flick was mined from the old monster movie standard".
 The A.V.
 Club critic Keith Phipps described the film as "charmingly clunky", and said that it "plays like a cross between the then-omnipresent slasher films and a '50s monster movie".
 Diabolique critic Samm Deighan called it "a charming, if sedate mishmash of horror genres and tropes", but praised the acting, saying that "The Boogens small, intimate cast is surprisingly solid, and its characters are likable", and that "despite the low budget, the sets and effects are solid".

 The film notably received a positive review from author Stephen King in The Twilight Zone Magazine.